A female nurse gives an older woman medical pills.

 These investigations explore the safety issues associated with medication not given.
 HSSIB was told of many instances where patients do not receive the medication they need whilst in hospital, at home or in a nursing home.

-With advances in technology most NHS hospitals now have an electronic prescribing and medicines administration (ePMA) system.
-These systems have been shown to reduce some medication errors.
-However, ePMA systems can introduce different errors if they are not well understood and do not support staff in the task of prescribing and administering medicines.
-The way ePMA systems are used varies both within and between hospitals which can cause problems for staff.
+With advances in technology most NHS hospitals now use electronic prescribing and medicines administration (ePMA) software. ePMAs have been shown to reduce some medication errors.
+However, they can introduce different errors if they are not well understood and do not support staff in the task of prescribing and administering medicines.
+The way ePMAs are used varies both within and between hospitals which can cause problems for NHS staff.

 Summary of the investigations